 Learn Basic Text Analysis with Constellate In-Person

-Text analysis is a quickly growing field focused on analyzing texts (potentially thousands or millions of texts) using code.
-This workshop will introduce you to Constellate, a text analysis tool that you have access to as a member of U of T. For those new to text analysis, Constellate offers a gentle introduction to using Python in a no-fuss browser-based tool.
+Text analysis is a range of techniques for working with large numbers of texts for exploration, analysis, and visualization.
+This workshop will introduce you to Constellate, a text analysis tool that runs entirely in your internet browser.
+For those new to text analysis, Constellate offers a gentle introduction to using Python in a no-fuss browser-based tool.
 For more advanced users, Constellate’s customizable scripts and detailed documentation provide scaffolding for your research.

 For more information about Constellate, including access instructions, see our guide to Constellate.

 Map & Data Library workshops, such as this one, are a welcoming and inclusive environment for learning.
 To learn more, check out our Code of Conduct.

 Location: Robarts Library, 5th Floor, Room 5-053 (directly across from the elevator).
 Map & Data Library Computer Lab

 - Coding optional!
 Some very basic Python experience will make things easier but is not required.
 If you took our Friendly Introduction to Python for Absolute Beginners: Part 1, you know more than you need.

 - You do not need any experience with statistics or math for this workshop

 - You do not need to install anything for this workshop – everything takes place in your internet browser